Keeping loyal customers

 Another way of generating a unique experience or a USP is through business innovation.
 Generally, innovation means changing the way things are done.
 In business, it can mean changing your business model, creating more efficient processes, selling a different product or just being more creative.
-Innovation doesn't always mean inventing something new—it can be much more organic than that, for example, a staff member might suggest a new way of promoting your business which leads to more customers.
+Innovation doesn't always mean inventing something new—it can be much more organic than that.
+For example, a staff member might suggest a new way of promoting your business which in turn could lead to more customers.
 When implemented successfully, innovation can help your business grow.

 Innovation can also:

 Making sure a culture of innovation is built into your business model is important to building your business.
 Asking yourself tough questions, listening to your staff's insights, implementing customer feedback where appropriate and responding to changes in the market are all examples of business innovation.